DiasPHPora/wp-to-diaspora/readme.txt

 Additional documentation can be found in our [wiki](https://github.com/DiasPHPora/wp-to-diaspora/wiki)

 = What's diaspora*? =
 diaspora* is a decentralized social network.
-More about it on https://diasporafoundation.org/
+Read more about the [diaspora* project](https://diasporafoundation.org/).

 = This plugin speaks your language =
 Many thanks to our many friendly translators, doing an amazing job.